-

 Who typically serves on the board?
 Are there requirements that govern board composition or impose qualifications for board members regarding independence, diversity, tenure or succession?

-As noted in question 6 above, the boards of many non-publicly traded companies comprise executive directors only.
+As noted in question 6 above, normally the boards of non-publicly traded companies comprise executive directors only.
 The boards of larger and publicly traded companies typically comprise a mix of executive directors and NEDs.
 There are no restrictions in law on who can serve as a NED.
 However, the UK CGC sets out certain criteria for listed companies.
 These include that at least half of the company’s board (excluding the Chair) should comprise independent NEDs, the roles of CEO and Chair should not be combined, and the CEO of a company should not go on to become its Chair.
 The UK CGC states that a listed company should identify each NED considered to be independent in its annual report.
 If the company has established a nomination committee, that committee will have responsibility for nominating new directors, arranging succession-planning for existing directors and implementing the company’s diversity policy.
 The UK CGC sets out a list of non-exhaustive criteria that may impair (or appear to impair) a NED’s independence.
-These include where a director: is or has been an employee of the company or group within the last five years; has, or had within the last three years, a material business relationship with the company (either directly or indirectly); has received or receives additional remuneration from the company apart from a director’s fee, participates in the company’s share option or a performance-related pay scheme or is a member of the company’s pension scheme; has close family ties with any of the company’s advisers, directors or senior employees; holds cross-directorships or has significant links with other directors through involvement in other companies or bodies; represents a significant shareholder; or has served on the board for more than nine years.
+These include where a director: is or has been an employee of the company or group within the last five years; has, or had within the last three years, a material business relationship with the company (either directly or indirectly); has received or receives additional remuneration from the company apart from a director’s fee, participates in the company’s share option or a performance-related pay scheme or is a member of the company’s pension scheme; has close family ties with any of the company’s advisers, directors or senior employees; holds cross-directorships or has significant links with other directors through involvement in other companies or bodies; represents a significant shareholder; or has served on the board for more than nine years from the date of their first appointment.

-Board committees – particularly audit and risk committees – are often tasked with considering specific corporate governance and/or ESG matters.
+Board committees (particularly audit and risk committees) are often tasked with considering specific corporate governance and/or ESG matters.
 As noted in question 6 above, some entities establish dedicated sustainability, ESG or health and safety committees to provide oversight of corporate governance and ESG matters and report to the board on these issues.
 There is no requirement in law to have an ESG committee.
 However, dedicated ESG committees can play a role by aligning the company’s agenda with changing ESG trends or requirements and to recommend changes to the board.

 -